-MULTIPLE INCIDENTS OF RESTRAINT AND/OR SECLUSION -CONDUCTING A FUNCTIONAL BEHAVIORAL ASSESSMENT AND DEVELOPING A BEHAVIOR PLAN

-After a student's third incident of physical restraint or seclusion in a school year, a meeting must occur within ten (10) school days of the third incident as follows: A) For a student who has been found eligible for special education services or has a 504 plan, the student's individualized education program or 504 team must meet to consider the need to conduct or develop a FBA or BIP, or amend an existing FBA or BIP.
+MULTIPLE INCIDENTS OF RESTRAINT AND/OR SECLUSION - CONDUCTING A FUNCTIONAL BEHAVIORAL ASSESSMENT AND DEVELOPING A BEHAVIOR PLAN cation program or 504 team must meet to consider the need to conduct or develop a FBA or BIP, or amend an existing FBA or BIP.
 B) For all other students (i.e., students not described in the preceding paragraph), a team, consisting of the student's parent, an administrator or designee, a teacher of the student, a staff member involved in the incident (if not the teacher or administrator already invited), and other appropriate staff members must meet to discuss the need to conduct or review a FBA and/or develop a BIP.
 C) Nothing in this section is meant to prevent the completion of a FBA or BIP for any student who might benefit from these measures, but has fewer than three (3) incidents of restraint or seclusion.
 D) Nothing in this section is meant to prevent the District from conducting any evaluations or other obligations the staff feel are appropriate under the Individuals with Disabilities Education Improvement Act.

 TRAINING AND PROFESSIONAL DEVELOPMENT FOR USE OF CRISIS MANAGEMENT AND DE-ESCALATION TECHNIQUES: The District shall provide training and professional development for the use of crisis management and de-escalation techniques that includes the use of restraint and seclusion.
 Specifically, the District shall annually train an appropriate number personnel in each building in evidence-based crisis management and de-escalation techniques, as well as the safe use of the physical restraint and seclusion.
-At a minimum, the training will cover the following topics : A) Proactive measures to prevent the use of seclusion or restraint; B) crisis management; C) documentation and communication about the restraint or seclusion with appropriate parties; D) the safe use of restraint and seclusion; E) instruction and accommodation for age and body size diversity; F) directions for monitoring signs of distress during and following physical control; and G) debriefing practices and procedures.
+At a minimum, the training will cover the following topics: A) Proactive measures to prevent the use of seclusion or restraint; B) crisis management; C) documentation and communication about the restraint or seclusion with appropriate parties; D) the safe use of restraint and seclusion; E) instruction and accommodation for age and body size diversity; F) directions for monitoring signs of distress during and following physical control; and G) debriefing practices and procedures.
 The training will occur face-to-face and allow for a simulated experience of administering and receiving physical restraint so that participants can demonstrate proficiency in the topics identified above.